Yeti recalls nearly 250,000 of its popular mugs over burning hazards linked to a faulty lid - KVIA

 The lid “can eject and hot contents can spill out, posing injury and burn hazards,” Yeti said in consumer safety report last week, announcing the recall of around 250,000 of its popular ramblers.

-In a filing from the US Consumer Products Safety Goods on November 4, the company revealed that there had been two reports on the slider ejecting after being “sealed with hot liquid.”
+In a filing from the US Consumer Product Safety Commission on November 4, the company revealed that there had been two reports on the slider ejecting after being “sealed with hot liquid.”

 Yeti told customers that they “should stop using the product immediately” on its website.

-Note: Correction: A previous version of this story incorrectly identified the US Consumer Product Safety Commission.